The Ultimate Guide to Automating RFP Responses: Best Practices & Tools for Success

 Week 3-4: Team Training & First RFP

 Select a mid-complexity RFP as your first project—not your biggest deal or simplest response.
-Train the core team, then execute the RFP as a group exercise with the vendor or implementation team shadowing.
+Train the core team, then execute the RFP as a group exercise.

 Document every friction point.
 This real-world feedback is worth more than theoretical training.